You're Not Your Personality (And Science Now Confirms It)

 Exactly!

-And hypnosis helps you bridge the gap between the life you want, and the version of you who actually lives it.
+And hypnosis helps you bridge the gap between the life you want and the version of you who actually lives it - not by constructing some new identity from scratch, but by clearing the interference and resolving the incongruences, making the whole process a whole lot less of a fight.

 Let’s start the conversation your subconscious mind has been waiting for.